2025 Season Start Date

 Current Events

-• EXPECT Delays in IRS refunds.
+- EXPECT Delays in IRS refunds.
 There is a new mandate to use direct deposit and increase fraud prevention measures.
 Primary Cause of Delays: Phasing Out Paper Checks A significant change for the 2025 tax year was the implementation of Executive Order 14247, which has begun phasing out paper checks since September 30, 2025.
 Direct Deposit Requirement: Most taxpayers will be required to provide bank account details for direct deposit.
-Taxpayers who did not provide this information or request an exception face a mandatory six-week hold on their paper check refund while the IRS requests banking information by mail.
+Taxpayers who do not provide this information, or request an exception, face a mandatory six-week hold on their paper check refund while the IRS requests banking information by mail.
 Faster Method: E-filing with direct deposit remains the fastest way to receive a refund, with most issued within 21 days.
 Why is the IRS eliminating paper check refunds?